Skip to main content

 • ConfigTypes for ownership and organization

-• Configuration Packages for release and installation
+• Configuration Packages for release and deployment

 • business-oriented areas inside packages